Laurens-R/SyncToyNext/README.md

 - Centralized logging to both file and console
 - Runs as a console app or Windows service
 - Produces a standalone, self-contained executable (no .NET runtime required)

+# Disclaimer

+**This project is still under development.
+The author takes no responsibility for any damages, data loss, or other issues caused by using this project/tool in any environment.**

 ## Getting Started